 Historic Bridge Park, located a bit southeast of Battle Creek in Calhoun County, Michigan, is a unique park which also functions as an open air museum whose focus is on the historic truss bridges that have been moved to and restored within the park.
 The park allows metal truss bridges that have become insufficient for their original location to be preserved for their historic and aesthetic value.
 There also is a historic stone arch railroad overpass within the park.
 Historic Bridge Park is the first of its kind in the entire United States.
-In addition to providing the historic bridges for the enjoyment of visitors, Historic Bridge Park is a fully functional park, with running water restroom facilities, picnic and playground areas, and paved trails for the enjoyment of pedestrians, bicyclists, etc. The park is only five minutes from Firekeepers Casino.
+In addition to providing the historic bridges for the enjoyment of visitors, Historic Bridge Park is a fully functional park, with running water restroom facilities, picnic and playground areas, and paved trails for the enjoyment of pedestrians, bicyclists, etc. The park is only four-five minutes from Firekeepers Casino.

 Entry into the park is free of charge, and the park is open year-round from 8:00 AM to 8:00 PM.

 If you are new to the world of metal truss bridges, such as those featured at Historic Bridge Park, you might find viewing the Introduction to Historic Bridges presentation to be helpful.

 The restoration of the metal truss bridges in the park was directed by Vern Mesler with the support of Dennis Randolph, former Managing Director of what was then called the Calhoun County Road Commission.
 They carried out the restoration with an unprecedented attention paid to maintaining as much of the the original bridge material as possible, and exactly replicating any parts that required replacement.
 For example, during restoration, failed rivets on the bridges were replaced with rivets, not modern high strength bolts.
 The bridges in Historic Bridge Park represent some of the best metal truss bridge restoration work to be found in the country.